j-cali/save-me-right-meow/README.md

     Other
         - 'm' to turn music on/off
         - 'p' to pause the game

-    Use the arrow keys to move up, down, left, or right.
+![Use the arrow keys to move up, down, left, or right.
     Use the space bar button to create winds and destroy things.
     Destroy rocks to increase your wind speed.
     Destroy enemies to increase your food inventory.
     Help save the cats by dropping food (pressing down the x button).
         Caution: If an enemy eats these instead, the enemy will increase its speed.
-    Rack up food inventory to save cats, and in turn gaining more wind ammo.
+    Rack up food inventory to save cats, and in turn gaining more wind ammo.](images/instructions.png?raw=true "Instructions")

-#### GAME INFORMATION
+### GAME INFORMATION
     On Rounds
         Each time you pass a round you gain one life and +30 seconds for your game time.
     On Winds